1968 Democratic National Convention protests: Youth International Party

 The "Yip-Out" was similar in purpose but held in Central Park.
 To obtain the permits and aid from New York City officials necessary for the event, Yippies performed a sit-in at the mayor's office until the Mayor would negotiate on permits.
 In the end, an agreement was made on staging, electricity, police presence, bathrooms, and other necessities for running a music festival.
 Police milled in the crowd giving considerable leeway to the proceedings which led to a peaceable day.

 The Yippies took a radical approach to the Democratic National Convention.
 They wrote articles, published fliers, made speeches and held rallies and demonstrations, to announce that they were coming to Chicago.
 Threats were made that nails would be thrown from overpasses to block roads; cars would be used to block intersections, main streets, police stations and National Guard armories; LSD would be dumped in the city's water supply and the convention would be stormed.
 However, none of these threats came to fruition.
 Nonetheless, city officials in Chicago prepared for all possible threats.
 A vilification campaign led by Chicago authorities worked in favor of the Yippies' plan.

 One of the Yippies' main tactics was to use street theatre to create an experience that drew the attention of mainstream America.
 Yippie activities were used to put across the message that the average American didn't have control over the political process.
 They tried to show this by purposefully participating in non-traditional activities that would not conceivably affect the decision-making process in the convention hall, unlike a "straight" protest with picket lines, marches, and rallies which could conceivably convince delegates of mass support for a program.
 On a Wednesday night, networks moved their coverage away from the Amphitheater where the delegates were voting on the nomination, to a "pitched battle" in front of the Conrad Hilton hotel.

 Prelude

 Official responses

-In the buildup to the Convention, Chicago mayor Richard J. Daley repeatedly announced "Law and order will be maintained".
+In the buildup to the convention and amid tensions following the 1968 Chicago riots, Mayor Richard J. Daley repeatedly denounced the various anti–Vietnam War protest groups mobilizing for demonstrations and declared, “Law and order will be maintained.

 Chicago's security forces prepared for the protests during the convention.
 Besides the standard gun and billy club, Chicago Police Department officers had mace and riot helmets.
 For the convention, the CPD borrowed a new portable communications system from the military, thus increasing communication between field officers and command posts.
 All summer long, police officers had received refresher training on crowd control and riot techniques.
 During the convention itself, Police Academy instructors were with the reserve forces, giving last-minute reminders.